 - Armour Etching Cream

-Place your stencil on your glass item.
+- Place your stencil on your glass item.
 Make sure the glass is clean.
 Brush the Armour Etch in the designated area.
+Apply it generously.

 For my monthly segment on my local TV morning show, I shared how to etch glass and thought it would be fun to have a cute fish bowl on display.